riazarbi/ib-headless/README.md

 ## NOTICE ##

 HEAD of this repo is in active development.
+At the moment, HEAD works great, but if you expose the VNC port it is unsecured.
+Exposing the VNC port is not needed, and discouraged.
+But it can be used for debugging purposes in a secure environment.

-The last working commit was https://github.com/riazarbi/ib-headless/tree/4416746e31afe55443de672686991820b0ef9bc8
+The last working commit with ssh protection of VNC was https://github.com/riazarbi/ib-headless/tree/4416746e31afe55443de672686991820b0ef9bc8 , but the user running everything is root.

 ## Ports

 These are the services that will run when you spin up this container.

-- ssh runs on port 22
 - vnc runs on port 5900

 ## Flags

-- `SSH`: github handle to import ssh keys from
 - `USERNAME`: IB username
 - `PASSWORD`: IB password
 - `TRADINGMODE`: paper or live